amspector100/mlr_knockoff_paper/README.md

 10. Figure 10: generated from ``real_data/nodewise_knock.py``.
 11. Figure 11: generated using ``sims/all_sims.sh`` using ``NONLIN_ARGS``.
 12. Figures 12-15: generated using ``real_data/hiv_data.py`` and ``final-plots/final_plots.ipynb``.

+Note: this uses the old arXiv versioning, will be updated for the revised paper when it's posted.